mvyasu/tf-lore/content/Seasons/S05/06_World_Tour.md

 - Healing Lantern are available as arena carriables that can be picked up and thrown to contestant and healing on impact.
 - Lunar New Year-themed Arenas.

->**Dissun Driver:** Power is power, and you want it.
+>**DISSUN DRIVER:** Power is power, and you want it.
 >
->**Scotty:** Lunar New Year is right around the corner and the World Tour is heating up to celebrate!
+>**SCOTTY:** Lunar New Year is right around the corner and the World Tour is heating up to celebrate!
 >
->**June:** Sponsored by DISSUN, this stop brings a game changing twist: a brand new healing lantern!
+>**JUNE:** Sponsored by DISSUN, this stop brings a game changing twist: a brand new healing lantern!
 >
->**Scotty:** Hit your allies with a burst of healing on impact and leave behind a trail that heals over time.
+>**SCOTTY:** Hit your allies with a burst of healing on impact and leave behind a trail that heals over time.
 >
->**June:** New year, new tactics!
+>**JUNE:** New year, new tactics!
 Ready up contestants!
 ### WEEK 2 - CLASSIC CASHOUT

 **Arenas:** Kyoto, Seoul, Monaco, Las Vegas **Modifiers:** None

->**Dissun Driver:** Power is power, and you want it.
+>**DISSUN DRIVER:** Power is power, and you want it.
 >
->**Scotty:** The action doesn't stop contestants!
+>**SCOTTY:** The action doesn't stop contestants!
 Our Tour Tour continues with another DISSUN-sponsored showdown!
 >
->**June:** No twists, no tricks.
+>**JUNE:** No twists, no tricks.
 Just pure skill and strategy, and proving who's the best under standard tournament rules.
 >
->**Scotty:** DISSUN's got their eyes on the best of the best.
+>**SCOTTY:** DISSUN's got their eyes on the best of the best.
 It's time to impress!
 ### WEEK 3 - LOVE HURTS

 **Arenas:** Kyoto, Seoul, Skyway Stadium, Las Vegas